majek/puka/docs/puka.rst

 .. method:: Client.close()

    Immediately closes the connection.
 All buffered data will be lost.
-All outstanding tickets will be closed with an error.
+All outstanding promises will be closed with an error.

 AMQP methods used to manage exchanges: